numToStr/FTerm.nvim/README.md

     -- Close the terminal as soon as shell/command exits.
     -- Disabling this will mimic the native terminal behaviour. auto_close = true,

+    -- Highlight group for the terminal.
+See `:h winhl` hl = 'Normal',

+    -- Transparency of the floating window.
+See `:h winblend` blend = 0,

     -- Object containing the terminal window dimensions.
     -- The value for each field should be between `0` and `1`